 - Accuracy.
-This is mostly due to the barrel being fixed, rather than relating to the rifling.
+This is mostly due to the barrel being fixed, rather than the rifling.
 A fixed barrel is inherently more accurate than a barrel that moves every time the firearm is fired.
 Some folks claim that polygonal rifling is more accurate, but I don’t think that’s true.
-However, it can become true since conventional rifling wears down but…
+However, it can become true since conventional rifling wears down, but…

 - Polygonal rifled barrels have a higher tensile strength.

 - Polygonal rifling is typically easier to clean with less copper fouling and stuck or burned-on carbon fouling.
 However, non-jacketed ammunition should not be used.
 Doubly so for the P7 (and the new Walther CCP), as bare lead ammunition will occlude the gas port.

 - Polygonal rifling creates a better gas seal.
 Less combustion gasses escaping around the projectile mean higher velocities for a given barrel length.
 In the case of the P7, it also means a more effective gas retarded blowback system.

 - There’s no question a fixed barrel is ideal for adding a silencer.
 Although some folks claim the P7 action doesn’t like being suppressed, intuitively I think it seems like a good fit.
 HK did, in fact, make a factory P7 version — the P7M13SD — for German special forces with an extended and threaded barrel plus a suppressor.
 Regardless, the fixed barrel means no booster device necessary and no increased wear or other reliability issues with moving barrel locking mechanisms.